fernancoder/Microsoft-Bot-Framework-RestBot/README.md

 exports.RestBot = rest.RestBot;
 ```
 ## Work in progess
 This works but it is work in progress.
-This library is the result of a mix between TextBot.js and BotConnectorBot.js (AKA cust&paste).
+This connector is the result of a mix between TextBot.js and BotConnectorBot.js (AKA cust&paste).
 Both the code and the message formats must be simplified and optimized.
 ## Testing
 This example is based on basics-naturalLanguage example included in the Microsoft Bot Framework (https://github.com/Microsoft/BotBuilder)
 - Copy app.js from this repository to test_httpbot